GlPortal/glPortal/COMPILE.md

 ## Building the binary

-Make sure to check the README.md and COMPILE.md from the release you downloaded in case there are differences in the compile workflow for it.
+Check the README.md and COMPILE.md files from the release you downloaded for any differences in the compile workflow.

 ### Setting up the build directory

 In the root directory of the downloaded source type:

 #### Linux
 ```bash
 cmake ./;